moose5135/BouncingLogo2025/README.md

 ## Key features

-- Ablity to change image
+- Ability to change image
-- Ablity to change speed
+- Ability to change speed
-- Ablity to change background color to a random color, and to black or white
+- Ability to change background color to a random color, and to black or white

 ## Requirements